A-DONALD/AI-Classifier-WebEdition/README.md

    cd /path/to/your/directory
    ```

-2. Clone the AI project from GitLab, follow these steps:
+2. Clone the AI project from Github, follow these steps:

    ```
    git clone https://github.com/A-DONALD/AI-Classifier-WebEdition.git